chainguard-dev/edu/content/chainguard/chainguard-images/reference/mariadb/getting-started-mariadb/index.md

 \q
 ```

-As these commands and outputs show, you can interact with the database running in this container just like you would with any other MariaDB database.
+Of course, you likely won't be regularly managing your containerized databases over the command line.
+The purpose of this section is to only show that you can interact with the database running in this container just like you would with any other MariaDB database.

 ## Advanced Usage